 Planting good-sized seedlings directly into your site is the most common approach to revegetation.
-Pages 26-27 provide more information about sourcing good native plants.
+Page 19 provides more information about sourcing good native plants.
 Start planning where you'll get your plants from well before your planting date.
 When it comes to planting, there are two different approaches you can take, depending on your goals:

-- use small, cheaper plants if you're prepared to put more time into looking after them; or - use larger, more expensive plants to achieve good cover in a faster time.
+- Use small, cheaper plants if you're prepared to put more time into looking after them; or - Use larger, more expensive plants to achieve good cover in a faster time